Table of Contents

 |Subtotal excision||For chronic, large hydroceles with thick sac|

-Available alternative to surgical intervention; it has inferior results and higher morbidity.
+Sclerotherapy ia an available alternative to surgical intervention; it has inferior results and higher morbidity.
 About 15-20 ml of 6% aqueous phenol is used in adjunct with lignocaine for additional analgesic effects.
 Use of tetracycline as sclerosing agent has fallen out of favor as the procedure incites considerable pain.

 Hydrocele is a fairly benign disease with definitive treatment options.
 Rare but well described complications in literature can be summarized as follows: